Zach-Gooch/Zach-Gooch.github.io/_pages/about.md

   </p>

   <p>
-    I expect to graduate from Florida State University in May 2028.
+    I expect to graduate from Florida State University with my Ph.D. in economics in May 2028.
   </p>
 </section>